mitsuhiko/immersedcode/2011/4/8/stacked-resource-manager.rst

 there for your game, the memory and resource problem will come up.
 Because you have to manage resources that are stored on the graphics device you cannot just use your language's memory management concept the way you are used to do that.
-Loading images takes them, converting them too, and then you have to upload them to a separate device.
+Usually you will be loading images, converting them to textures, and then you have to upload them to a separate device.
 When it's no longer needed you will have to delete it from there.

-What's worse is that OpenGL context's are bound to a thread, so you can't just clean up remote resources in any other thread.
+What's worse is that OpenGL contexts are bound to a thread, so you can't just clean up remote resources in any other thread.
 So what does this mean in practice?
 For a very basic game that does not use streaming or some other fancy methods you will want to do something like this: